 Electronic Submission: Creative dissertations are protected from public electronic publishing.
-Students should be prompted to choose the UC Repository-only option, and should contact the Director of Graduate Studies if there are any problems.
+Creative Writing students' dissertations will automatically be uploaded to the UC Repository.
+If students encounter any problems during the graduation application process, they should reach out to the Director of Graduate Studies and graduate coordinator for assistance.
 Please note that as part of the electronic submission process, students will be asked to upload an abstract of the dissertation.